 - citrus slices

 - Take six glasses (around 10 fl oz or 300ml each) and add some ice to each one.
-Divide soda between the glasses (you’ll get two spritzers of each flavor).
+Divide soda between the glasses.
 Top up with wine (1/2 cup or 125ml per glass).

 - Add sliced citrus, if desired, and serve.

-You want an equal amount of soda and wine in each spritzer, regardless of what size the glass is.
+- You want about an equal amount of soda and wine in each spritzer, regardless of what size the glass is.
 If you find the ratio too strong, you can make the spritzer less boozy by adding more soda.
+Also account for the ice you’re adding, as that dilutes the drink too.